arkime/arkimeweb/_wiki/wise.md

 {: .table .table-striped .table-sm .mb-4 }

 ### right-click
-This source monitors configured files for right-click actions to send to all the viewer instances that connect to this WISE Server.
+(Since 3.0 please use the value-actions version) This source monitors configured files for right-click actions to send to all the viewer instances that connect to this WISE Server.
 Each file needs to have its own section, with the section name starting with `right-click:`.
 The format of the monitored files is the same as [WISE](settings#wise).
 It will auto reload the right click files if they change.

 Create a `[right-click:UNIQUENAME]` section to configure {: .mb-0}